 using "TheSky'' astronomy software by SoftwareBisque.
 There are numerous

 sources of information on the worldwide web.
-To view
+One of the best places to

-the romantic interpretations of the constellations, we turn to
+view the romantic interpretations of the constellations, however, is

 Swans occur throughout the Greek myths, and were an animal form often assumed by one of the principal gods to seduce some attractive nymph, or desirable queen.
 Zeus, for example, felt he had a better chance with Leda (the King of Sparta's wife) if he assumed the form of a swan.
 So he briefly turned himself into a swan, and visited Leda on her wedding night.
 The result was Pollux, half-brother/twin of Castor (see the March constellation highlight).